batanoffs/e-books/README.md

     ```bash
     ./cd server && yarn install
     ```

-4. Start the development server:
+4. **The application should start automatically because of the `vscode config` file.**
+5. If it does not, you can manually run the development server and the client cd to the main directory and:

     ```bash
     ./cd server && yarn run start-server